top of page

 To earn a certificate, and ASHA CEUs if desired, eligible learners must:

--Obtain 100 percent on a short post assessment before October 6th (may be retaken as needed)
+2. Obtain 100 percent on a short post assessment

--Complete required items in a learner survey related to ASHA CEU reporting before October 6th
+3. Complete required items in a learner survey related to ASHA CEU reporting

 Learning Objectives: